Chocolate Chip Cookie Bars

 This post may contain affiliate links.
 Please read our disclosure policy.

-These chewy chocolate chip cookie bars, also known as Chango Bars, are soft, buttery, and loaded with chocolate chips.
-An easy dessert recipe everyone will be asking for!
+Soft and chewy chocolate chip cookie bars, a.k.a.
+“Chango bars,” are soft, buttery, and loaded with chocolate chips and crunchy nuts.
+They’re so easy, even my kids make them from scratch!
+It’s a classic dessert bar recipe everyone will be asking for.

 - Unsalted Butter – Melted butter gives these bars that rich, chewy texture.

 - Light Brown Sugar – Adds sweetness, moisture, and that signature caramel-y flavor.
-You can use dark brown sugar for deeper flavor.
+You can use dark brown sugar for a deeper flavor.

 - Chocolate Chips – The star of the show.
 Use semi-sweet, milk, or even dark chocolate—whatever makes you happy!